shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 ## Sleeping

-The creature is unconscious.
+A sleeping creature is unconscious.
 When they take damage, they regain consciousness.

+## Transforming

+A transforming creature is stunned and immune to all damage.
+Their stats don’t change to the new form’s stats until the Transforming condition ends.

 ## Stealthed X